top of page

 This line of high ground has been used by travellers since the Stone Age.
 Today, many of the same ancient tracks once trodden by traders, shepherds, and pilgrims form the National Trail, linking archaeology, rural scenery, and a profound sense of continuity.

 Running along chalk ridgeways has its advantages.
 The high, free‑draining chalk means the trail dries quickly and is walkable year‑round, making it one of the most reliable long‑distance paths in the UK.
-That said, the chalk can become a little slippery after rain!

 You will pass through five National Nature Reserves and dozens of Sites of Special Scientific Interest, and enjoy Internationally important chalk grassland, rich with wildflowers and rare butterflies, ancient woodlands, calk rivers and stunning valleys.